onify/helix-app-boilerplate/README.md

 ### Access to Helix repo and packages

 To get started, you first need access to the Onify Helix private repo (https://github.com/onify/helix).
-Please Onify via support@onify.co to get access to Onify Helix.
+Please contact Onify support via support@onify.co to get access to the repo.
 Once you got access you need to create a **Github Personal Access Token** (`<ONIFY_GITHUB_ACCESS_TOKEN>`).
 Here is what you need to do:

 1. Go to [Personal access tokens page](https://github.com/settings/tokens) in GitHub
 2. Click on Generate new token and [Generate new token (classic)}(https://github.com/settings/tokens/new)